Subscribe Now: 1 Full Year for Only $14.95!

-This new Disney Vacation Club property opened in fall 2013.
+This Disney Deluxe Villa property opened in fall 2013.
 Reader surveys rated it the best Walt Disney World resort in 2016, the only resort to receive an overall A rating.
 The 200-room T-shaped building sits with the main hotel along the shore of Seven Seas Lagoon.
-The Villas offer studio, one-, two-, and three-bedroom accommodations that sleep 5–12 adults. (among DVCs, the studios are the only ones to accommodate a maximum of 5).
+The Villas offer studio, one-, two-, and three-bedroom accommodations that sleep 5–12 adults; among DDV resorts, the studios were among the first to accommodate a maximum of 5.

-The studios have a kitchenette with mini-refrigerator, sink and coffee maker, while the larger rooms have full kitchens.
-Those feature a stainless-steel oven range, with the dishwasher and refrigerator tucked behind white wood panels which match the glass door cabinets.
-Other amenities in the full kitchens include a full-size coffee maker, toaster, frying pans, and the usual set of plates, glasses, cups, and cutlery.
-Also in the kitchen is a banquette seat and table with room for 6.
+The studios have a kitchenette with mini-refrigerator, sink, and coffeemaker, while the larger rooms have full kitchens.
+Those feature a stainless-steel oven range, with the dishwasher and refrigerator tucked behind white-wood panels that match the glass door cabinets.
+Other amenities in the full kitchens include a full-size coffeemaker, a toaster, frying pans, and the usual set of plates, glasses, cups, and cutlery.
+Also in the kitchen are a banquette seat and table with room for six.

 Studio rooms have a queen bed in addition to the folding options listed above.
-One-bedroom villas have a king bed plus the folding options; 2-bedroom villas have a king mattress in one bedroom and 2 queen mattresses in the other, plus the folding options; the Grand Villa's third bedroom has an additional 2 queen mattresses.
+One-bedroom villas have a king bed plus the folding options; two-bedroom villas have a king mattress in one bedroom and two queen mattresses in the other, plus the folding options; the Grand Villa’s third bedroom has an additional two queen mattresses.

-The 1- and 2-bedroom units and the Grand Villa bedrooms include a large writing desk, flat-panel television with DVD player, two night stands with convenient electric plugs, and a side chair.
-They've also got large walk-in closets.
+The one- and two-bedroom units and the Grand Villa bedrooms include a large writing desk, a flat-panel TV with DVD player, two nightstands with convenient electric plugs, and a side chair.
+They’ve also got large walk-in closets.